FaFa-02/facial-emotion-recognition-POC/README.md

 # facial-emotion-recognition-POC
-Proof of concept programming exploring mediapipe and OpenCV packages for facial recognition.
+Proof of concept program exploring mediapipe and OpenCV packages for facial recognition.
+Focus mainly on capturing emotions from faces in images and then move on to videos.